seanox/aspect-js/manual/introduction.md

   - [Events](#events-2)

 ## Getting Started
-The framework consists of one JavaScript file that can be included via the URL of a release channel or downloaded as a release.
+The runtime consists of one JavaScript file that can be included via the URL of a release channel or downloaded as a release.

 Release channels continuously provide the latest final major versions.
 This way, Seanox aspect-js is always up to date.